Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 ## Refresh Access Token

 Refresh Token is required to refresh Access Token.
 You can learn about Refresh Token [here](/concepts/refresh-token.md).
-Refresh Token is used to obtain a new Access Token and keep the user sign in.
+Refresh Token is used to obtain a new Access Token to keep the user logged in.

 ### Obtain Refresh Token